rollkit/docs/docs/tutorials/gm-world.md

 :::

-We have a handy `init.sh` found in this repo [here](https://github.com/rollkit/docs/tree/main/docs/scripts/gm).
+We have a handy `init-testnet.sh` found in this repo [here](https://github.com/rollkit/docs/tree/main/docs/scripts/gm).

 We can copy it over to our directory with the following commands: